kcavagnolo/blog/_drafts/2015-10-04-editorial.md

 subtle impact on their thinking that led to the (soon to be seminal?) precipitation papers.

-things I wish I knew then that I know now: hadoop
+things I wish had been mature back then: hadoop and spark

 </div>